vortexntnu/vortex-auv/guidance/los_guidance/README.md

-## ALOS Guidance Law for 3D Path Following
+## ALSO Guidance Law for 3D Path Following

 The guidance law gives calculates the desired heading angle $\psi_d$ and desired pitch angle $\theta_d$.
 The crab angles $\beta_c$ and $\alpha_c$ are estimated adaptively.
 The guidance law looks like